Y-Foundry-Dao/yfd-docs/docs/_develop/dapp/functions/getValues.md

 WIP
 {: .label .label-blue}
-# getValue
+# getValues

-`getValue` contains functions that return a stringified value or array from dApp's configuration files and parameters.
+`getValues` contains functions that return a stringified value or array from dApp's configuration files and parameters.

 ## Functions